lexytxt/messagesfrom061/messages/eyes-wide-shut.md

 # Eyes wide shut

-It didn’t start in at the doctor: with her eyes wide shut, her pupils blackened, and her eyebrows raised up.
+It didn’t start at the doctor: with her eyes wide shut, her pupils blackened, and her eyebrows raised up.